google/ads-api-report-fetcher/README.md

 * add or subtract DateTime and Duration, e.g. `now()-duration('PT12H')` - subtract 12 hours from the current datetime
 * for both Date and DateTime add or subtract a number meaning it's a number of days, e.g. `today()-1`
 * subtract two Dates to get a Period, e.g. `tomorrow()-today()` - subtract today from tomorrow and get 1 day, i.e. 'P1D'
-* subtract two DateTimes to get a Duration - similar to subtracting dates but get a duration, i.e. period with time (e.g. PT10H for 10 hours)
+* subtract two DateTimes to get a Duration - similar to subtracting dates but get a duration, i.e. a period with time (e.g. PT10H for 10 hours)

 By default all dates will be parsed and converted from/to strings in [ISO format]((https://en.wikipedia.org/wiki/ISO_8601) (yyyy-mm-dd for dates and yyyy-mm-ddThh:mm:ss.SSS for datetimes).